Wondering how to decorate during these dreary winter months? We’re sharing 9 easy winter decor tips that will have your home feeling cozy again!

 • Bring in metallics for some much-needed bling (silvery elements reflect light)

-• Gather different sized pillar candles on a silver tray
+• Gather different sized pillar candles on a pretty silver tray

 • Add a cute wintery doormat to the porch

 • Decorate with birch logs by your fireplace

 • Pile pinecones in a large wood bowl

 • Buy (or continue to use) your pine-scented soaps